configcat/docs/website/docs/advanced/code-references/overview.md

 title: Overview
 ---

 The [ConfigCat CLI](/docs/advanced/cli) can be used to scan your own source code for feature flag and setting usages, and to upload the resulting scan report to ConfigCat.
+This feature can help cleaning up unused or <a target="_blank" href="https://app.configcat.com/my-account/zombie-flags-report">zombie feature flags and settings</a> from your code, as you can track their usages in one centralized space.

 The following example shows a simple scan execution that only prints the scan result to the console.
 The `scan` command searches for every feature flag and setting key defined within a selected Config.